MwauraKai/kenya-census-capstone/README.md

 # Kenya Census Capstone Project 🇰🇪

 This capstone project uses data from Kenya’s 2019 Population and Housing Census to uncover regional inequalities in service delivery.
-Through structured SQL analysis and visualizations, we aim to identify underserved counties and support smarter, more equitable development decisions in Kenya.
+Through structured SQL analysis and visualizations, I aim to identify underserved counties and support smarter, more equitable development decisions in Kenya.

 ---